Farqad Sabakhi

 Farqad Sabakhi (died 729) was an Armenian Islamic preacher and an associate of Hasan al-Basri.
 He was thus one of the Tabi'een (i.e. of the generation that succeeded the Sahabah).
 Farqad as-Sabakhi was a Christian who converted to Islam.
-As-Sabakhi was known for his ascetic lifestyle and his knowledge of Judeo-Christian scriptures.
+As-Sabakhi was known for his ascetic lifestyle and his knowledge of Jewish and Christian scriptures.

+Fuqayyim ibn Ya'qub al-Subkhi was a Muslim ascetic and preacher from Basra.
+He is known for a number of his sayings, including:

+"I read in the Torah: 'He who wakes up sad about the world is angry with his Lord, the Exalted.'
+'He who sits with a rich man and humbles himself before him loses two-thirds of his religion.'
+'He who is afflicted with a calamity and complains to people is only complaining to his Lord, the Exalted.'"

+"The kings of the Children of Israel killed their readers of the Torah because of religion, while your kings kill you because of the world.
+So leave them and the world alone."

+He died during the plague in Basra in 131.